-Google Analytics is a free Google service that lets you generate and view detailed statistical reports about your site’s traffic and traffic sources and use this information to measure and track important metrics that will help you improve your traffic and conversions.
+Google Analytics is a free service offered by Google that lets you generate and analyze detailed statistical reports about your site’s traffic and traffic sources and use this information to measure and track important metrics that will help you improve your traffic and conversions.

 In this step-by-step tutorial, you will learn how to add Google Analytics to your WordPress site with no coding skills required.